education.vic.gov.au

 Policy

-This policy describes how to ventilate indoor school spaces, maximise the use of outdoor spaces and operate air purifiers to reduce the risk of airborne infectious disease transmission (including COVID-19).
+This policy describes how to ventilate indoor school spaces, maximise the use of outdoor spaces and operate air purifiers to reduce the risk of airborne infectious disease transmission, and improve indoor air quality.

 Summary

-• To reduce the risk of catching or passing airborne infectious diseases to others, schools:
+• To reduce the risk of catching or passing airborne infectious diseases to others in higher-risk spaces and at higher-risk times, schools are recommended to:

-• are required to maximise fresh air flow into all indoor spaces (for example, by opening windows and doors)
+• maximise fresh air flow into all indoor spaces (for example, by opening windows and doors)

-• should increase the use of outdoor learning areas wherever practicable
+• increase the use of outdoor learning areas wherever practicable

-• should use air purifiers alongside natural and mechanical ventilation
+• use air purifiers alongside natural and mechanical ventilation

-• should minimise the use of indoor space that can’t be ventilated with outside air.
+• minimise the use of indoor space that can’t be ventilated with outside air.

 • Schools should implement measures for a safe and comfortable learning environment (for example, considering thermal and noise comfort) with ventilation strategies in place.